ezhangle/krypton/README.md

 Some timing attacks are not worked around, but there are defences against Bleichenbacher attacks.
 No key material is ever scrubbed from memory.
 The RC4 cipher is weak.
-Although the MD5 hash is weak, there are currently no known practical attacks when it is used in the HMAC configuration.
+Although the MD5 hash is weak, there are currently no known practical attacks when it is used in the HMAC construction.

 # Contributions